From market stall to superstore, read all about Morrisons history

-We are proud to be the Yorkshire food retailer serving customers across the UK over more than 500 stores, 150 M locals and an online home delivery service.
+We are proud to be the Yorkshire food retailer serving customers across the UK over almost 500 stores and an online home delivery service.

-Every week, 11 million customers pass through our doors and 117,000 colleagues across the business work hard each day to deliver great service to them.
+Every week, 11 million customers pass through our doors and over 110,000 colleagues across the business work hard each day to deliver great service to them.
 We cover more than 11 million households with our Morrisons.com service.
-With competitive, permanently low prices and our price matching facility, we are committed to helping our customers save money every day.
+With competitive, permanently low prices we are committed to helping our customers save money every day.

 Take a look at over 100 years of supermarket history below.

 Sir Ken Morrison 1931 - 2017

 Our Market Street is the legacy that Sir Ken leaves.
 It was his innovation and really sets us apart.
 Our customers love it because they know they'll get expertly prepared produce and good sound advice on our Butchery, Fishmongers, Delicatessen, and great fresh instore produced Bakery and Cake Shop counters.

 From Bradford market stall to the UK’s 4th largest supermarket chain

 Egg and butter merchant William Morrison begins his business, set to become the company we know today.

 Sir Ken Morrison took over